fix gle command¶

 The random number seed must be a positive integer.
 A Marsaglia random number generator is used.
 Each processor uses the input seed to generate its own unique seed and its own stream of random numbers.
 Thus the dynamics of the system will not be identical on two runs on different numbers of processors.

 Note also that the Generalized Langevin Dynamics scheme that is implemented by the fix gld scheme is closely related to the present one.
 In fact, it should be always possible to cast the Prony series form of the memory kernel used by GLD into an appropriate input matrix for fix gle.
 While the GLE scheme is more general, the form used by fix gld can be more directly related to the representation of an implicit solvent environment.

 This fix computes a global scalar which can be accessed by various output commands.
-The scalar is the cumulative energy change due to this fix.
+The scalar is the same cumulative energy change due to this fix described in the previous paragraph.
 The scalar value calculated by this fix is “extensive”.